Jaymelfah/Moode-Art-Exhibition/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- This project design idea was originally coined by Cindy Shin in Benance.
+(A few adjustments were made to personalize the design)
-- Inspiration
+- Inspiration by Cindy Shin
-- etc

 ## 📝 License